helenabutow/bunny/README.md

 Bunny builds on the work of others, which we are grateful for:
 * [OpenTelemetry](https://opentelemetry.io/) is a powerful framework for adding metrics and tracing to any codebase
 * [Prometheus](https://prometheus.io/) but especially the contributors to the [usage page for TSDB](https://github.com/prometheus/prometheus/blob/main/tsdb/docs/usage.md)
-* [otel-cli](https://github.com/equinix-labs/otel-cli) handled tracing exec probes for me.
-I just had to add it to the container image and set an environment variable to integrate it.
+* [otel-cli](https://github.com/equinix-labs/otel-cli) handled tracing exec probes for us.
+Just had to add it to the container image and set an environment variable to integrate it.
 Simple and powerful.
 * [devslog](github.com/golang-cz/devslog) made reading logs easier and nicer.
 Send JSON to your centralized logging system but use this when reading logs locally.
-* [Task](https://taskfile.dev/) saved me from having to use `make`.
+* [Task](https://taskfile.dev/) saved us from having to use `make`.
 It's clear and easy to use.
-* Grafana [Tempo](https://grafana.com/oss/tempo/) (for tracing) and [Mimir](https://grafana.com/oss/mimir/) (for metrics) - both were really easy to install via Helm and perfect for a local dev environment where I didn't have to worry about running up a bill.
+* Grafana [Tempo](https://grafana.com/oss/tempo/) (for tracing) and [Mimir](https://grafana.com/oss/mimir/) (for metrics) - both were really easy to install via Helm and perfect for a local dev environment where we didn't have to worry about running up a bill.

 # Design